buddhist-uni/buddhist-uni.github.io/_content/articles/misperception-of-facial-appearance_perrett-david-i-et-al.md

 > Women overestimated the facial femininity that men prefer in a partner and men overestimated the facial masculinity that women prefer in a partner.

-> These results indicate misperception of opposite-sex facial preferences and that mistaken perceptions may contribute to dissatisfaction with own appearance.
+> These results indicate misperception of opposite-sex facial preferences and that mistaken perceptions may contribute to dissatisfaction with [one's] own appearance.